Allocate Your Risk Response: Ostrich, Musical Chairs, or Plan B?

 By Leslie Christian

-This is the second entry in a 6 part series by Leslie Christian on rewriting modern portfolio theory to recognize the reality of ecological limits to economic growth.
+This is the third entry in a 6 part series by Leslie Christian on rewriting modern portfolio theory to recognize the reality of ecological limits to economic growth.
 To read Leslie’s other blog posts on the subject, use the links at the bottom of this post.

 Leslie E. Christian is Chief Investment Officer and Chief Executive Officer of Portfolio 21 Investments.
 She has more than 35 years of experience in the investment field, including nine years in New York as a Director with Salomon Brothers Inc. She received her bachelor’s degree from the University of Washington and her MBA in Finance from the University of California, Berkeley.
 Leslie is Chair of the Board of Upstream 21 Corporation and Portfolio 21 Investments and serves on the RSF Social Finance Investment Advisory Committee.